reimavronicolas/sub0/README.md

 #### [IMPORTANT] Angular 9 - 10.0.4

 From Sub0 v0.3 onwards, it now automatically detects your Angular version and chooses the appropriate strategy.
 I.e. no additional config needed.
-We recommend using v0.3 or higher.
+We recommend using Sub0 v0.3 or higher.

-Sub0 versions below 0.3 requires additional configuration to work with Angular versions 9 to 10.0.4.
+All Sub0 versions below 0.3 requires additional configuration to work with Angular versions 9 to 10.0.4.
 With these versions, sub0 has to be configured manually to use the `angularIvyEagerLifecycleHooksStrategy` which makes use of the Angular private API.
 Without this it will not work.
 This is due to a bug in Angular which reads lifecycle hooks eagerly, making it impossible to extend/add lifcycle hooks dynamically.